Pre-Top Up Programme in Business (PTUP)

 The PTUP will support you in your transition from learning in your home country to learning alongside UK university students.
 The PTUP is designed to help you develop your skills in English Language and acquire advanced study skills and critical thinking skills to continue with confidence to the top-up or final year of your undergraduate degree at the university.

-You will start your PTUP in July and upon successful completion, you will continue directly to your chosen undergraduate degree at DMU in September.
+You will start your PTUP in April (two terms) or June (one term) and upon successful completion, you will continue directly to your chosen undergraduate degree at DMU in September.

 This module has a language and skills development focus but also aims to engage students directly with their business-related studies.
 This is achieved by putting language and skills acquisition firmly in the context of effective communication in business.
 The value of the generic study is immediately enhanced for the student by context.
 It also focuses the student on issues of importance to his or her further undergraduate studies by dealing with questions of sourcing and evaluating material, use of library and VLE, research skills and methods and oral as well as written communication.